Chapter 2

 • Using independently audited software.

-• Sandboxing and isolation to minimize the impact of possible attacks.
+• Sandboxing and isolating to minimize the impact of possible attacks.

 Service Providers

-Your ISP can see all your traffic, much like Joker has put a GPS tracker on Batman's Batmobile.
-Joker knows where Batman is going, and he can log that information as well.
+Your ISP can see all your traffic, like the Joker putting a GPS on Batman's Batmobile.
+The Joker knows where Batman is going and can log those movements as well.
 However, thanks to TLS and HTTPS, the data that ISPs can see has become limited.
-They can know the IP address, the Server Name Indicator (SNI) of your traffic, and the DNS queries.
-But there are fixes for this.
-We can encrypt DNS, encrypt the client hello and SNI, and then all your service provider would see is the destination IP and timestamps if TLS is enabled for that website or service.
+They can know the IP address and the Server Name Indicator (SNI) of your traffic and the DNS queries, but there are fixes.
+We can encrypt DNS, encrypt the Client Hello, and SNI, so all your service provider would see is the destination IP and timestamps if TLS is enabled for that website or service.

 Mass Surveillance

-David Liberman, also known as Micro, was an NSA analyst and hacker who, when trying to expose the CIA's drug transshipment in Afghanistan, got "killed" by a corrupt Homeland Security agent.
-However, he survived and gained access to all CCTV cameras and everything that these government agencies had access to so he could find Frank Castle, aka Punisher, to help him kill all those who were a threat to his family so he could get back home.
-At least, that's what I remember from the show.
+David Liberman, also known as Micro, was an NSA analyst and hacker who, when he tried to expose the CIA's drug trafficking in Afghanistan, was "killed" by a corrupt Homeland Security agent.
+However, he survived.
+He gained access to all CCTV cameras and everything that these government agencies had access to, so he could find Frank Castle, aka the Punisher, to help him kill all those who were a threat to his family so he could get back home.
+At least, that’s what I remember.
 The movie is not the point.
-This kind of act—spying on all people, spying on all internet traffic, logging every packet—is what's called mass surveillance.
+This kind of act—spying on all people, spying on all internet traffic, logging every packet—is what is called mass surveillance.
 It affects everyone.

-Governments usually justify this by saying that they're fighting terrorism, but in reality, it has little to no effect on crime, and some governments use it for social credit systems.
+Governments usually justify this by saying that they're fighting terrorism, which is not true in reality.
+It has little to no effect on crime, and some governments use it for social credit systems.

 Big Tech Surveillance

-There is another kind of mass surveillance that isn't done by governments or agencies; it's done by big tech companies like Google and Facebook.
-Being the largest tech companies with the most internet users, they gather and collect a vast amount of data—sometimes even more than what governments collect in certain countries.
+There is another kind of mass surveillance that is not done by governments or agencies; it is done by big tech companies like Google and Facebook.
+Being the biggest tech companies with the most internet users, they gather and collect a huge amount of data, sometimes even more than the government would do in some countries.

-This kind of mass surveillance differs from that of governments.
-These companies don't deny their activities or claim it's for stopping terrorism or national security.
-They simply do it to sell the data they gather.
+This kind of mass surveillance is different from that done by governments.
+The companies don’t deny it or claim it’s for stopping terrorism or national security; they simply do it to sell the data they gather.

-They make tons of money from your data by using it for advertising, tracking you across the internet.
-However, there are no guarantees that this won't go beyond being about money and advertisements.
-These companies might work with government agencies in the future as well.
+They make tons of money from your data by using it for advertising.
+They track you across the internet.
+But there is no guarantee that it won't go beyond just money and advertising.
+They might work with government agencies in the future as well.

 Public Exposure

-When I was 8 years old, I created a personal website that included my name, email, and phone number.
-It took months of back-and-forth with Google and the blogging website to remove it from search engine results.
-This is what public exposure is: the data publicly available about you online, often put out there by yourself when you didn't care about privacy.
-It can be quite hard and sometimes impossible to take this information down.
-In fact, it's always impossible to truly delete something you've posted on the internet.
-This is why you should adopt the mindset that anything you say, post, or share online might stay there forever.
+When I was 8 years old, I created a personal website for myself, which had my name, email, and phone number on it.
+It took me months, going back and forth with Google and the blogging website, to take it down from the search engine results.
+This is what public exposure is: the data that is publicly available about you online.
+It can even be put out there by yourself when you didn't care about privacy.
+It is quite hard and sometimes impossible to take it down.
+In fact, it is always impossible to truly delete something you have put out there on the internet.
+That's why you should set your mindset to assume that if you say something, post something, or share something, it might stay on the internet forever.
 Even if it's encrypted, you need to assume it will be read one day—maybe not in your lifetime, but eventually.

 Prevention is the best treatment.
-The best way to keep your data private is to not make it public in the first place.
-Remember, nobody will call the cops on you because you didn't sign up on Instagram with your real identity.
-It's the internet, not the military or a bank.
-You don't need to use your real name, phone number, or home address.
-Keep your real phone number for people you know personally, not for every troll, doxxer, or whoever might use the internet.
+The best way to keep your data private is to not make it public to start with.
+Keep in mind that nobody will call the cops on you for not signing up on Instagram with your real identity.
+It's the internet; you're not signing up for the military or opening an account at a bank.
+You don’t need to use your real name, phone number, and home address on the internet.
+Nobody needs to know these things about you.
+Keep your real phone number for those you know personally, not for every troll, doxxer, or anyone who might use the internet.
 The same goes for your real name and other personal details.

 Avoiding Censorship

-Sometimes you need privacy and security to avoid censorship, whether it's applied by a government, a platform like Twitter, or a Matrix server administrator.
+Sometimes you just need privacy and security to avoid censorship, whether it is applied by a government, a platform like Twitter, or a Matrix server administrator.
 Most of us, including myself, hate censorship.
 Censorship holds society back from growth; it's like shutting off innovation, creativity, and new ideas.
-It is typically applied by those who need to protect their empires by force because they themselves know how wrong they are.
+It is usually imposed by those who need to protect their empires by force because they themselves know how wrong they are.

 In this scenario, privacy tools like VPNs, proxies, encrypted DNS, and Tor can help you bypass censorship.
-Privacy-friendly platforms like Mastodon, which allow you to host them yourself, enable you to freely express your thoughts without someone like Elon Musk getting mad at you.
+Privacy-friendly platforms like Mastodon, which allow you to host them yourself, enable you to speak freely without someone like Elon Musk getting mad at you.

 The journey begins...

-These were some of the common threats and common ways to design your threat model based on.
-It can vary based on your very unique situation; you need to address your own personal needs when it comes to threat modeling.
-But it's not something you should skip; otherwise, you would be lost, wasting time and energy on things you don't need.
-That's how I started my privacy journey—I didn't design a threat model.
-Instead, I tried to make myself bulletproof from every possible attack and ended up wasting a year of my life.
-I also gave myself long-lasting anxiety and paranoia for no reason, all because I didn't plan out who I'm protecting my data from.
+These were some of the common threats and ways to design your threat model.
+It can vary based on your unique situation; you need to address your own personal needs when it comes to threat modeling.
+But it's not something you should skip; otherwise, you would be lost and waste time and energy on things you don’t need.
+That was how I started my privacy journey.
+I didn’t design a threat model; instead, I tried to make myself bulletproof from every possible attack.
+Not only did I waste a year of my life, but I also gave myself long-lasting anxiety and paranoia for no reason, all because I didn’t plan out who I was protecting my data from.

-That's it for this chapter.
-In the next one, I'll cover operational security, which I find to be not technical yet one of the most important aspects of privacy and anonymity online.
-Operational security, or OpSec, is about preventing sensitive data from getting into the wrong hands.
+This concludes this chapter.
+In the next chapter, I will cover operational security, which, though not technical, is one of the most important aspects of privacy and anonymity online.
+Operational security, or opsec, involves preventing sensitive data from falling into the wrong hands.